-- 4.1 All adults in the school have a duty to safeguard and promote the welfare of children by taking appropriate action.
-This includes taking action where there are child protection concerns. - 4.2 Governing bodies are accountable for ensuring their school has an effective child protection policy which should be reviewed annually and available publicly.
-The Dorset Safeguarding Children Board (DSCB) recommends that each governing body should nominate an individual member to work closely with the Designated Safeguarding Lead and to provide a link between the school and the governing body to monitor whether mandatory policies, procedures and training are in place and are effective.
+- 4.1 All adults in the school have an individual responsibility to safeguard and promote the welfare of children by taking appropriate action.
+This includes taking action where there are child protection concerns. - 4.2 Governing bodies are accountable for ensuring their school has an effective child protection policy which should be reviewed annually and available publicly, such as on the school website. - 4.3 The statutory safeguarding guidance for schools: 'Keeping Children Safe in Education' states that all schools and colleges should have 'a senior board level (or equivalent) lead to take leadership responsibility' for safeguarding.